SweetCodey/Low-level-design-masterclass/design-problems/ticket-booking-system/ticket-booking-system.md

 <img src="./images/PricingManagerAdded.png" alt="Alt text"/>

 For calculating price we also need to implement a method in Train class known as `get_distance` which will return distance between 2 places.
+Along with that we also need `get_train` method in TrainManager.

 ```
 class Train: